 Choosing the right employee parking policy for your business can be stressful.
 Parking impacts almost everyone in the business from top to bottom.
 There are very few issues which are so emotive at the office.
-Here’s a quick guide to the 6 most popular types of employee parking policy to ensure you choose the right one.
+Here’s a quick guide to the 6 most popular types of workplace parking policy to ensure you choose the right one.

 1. First come, first served

-This policy leaves parking as a free for all.
+This policy leaves workplace parking as a free for all.
 Whoever is in first gets the available space.

 This approach has become popular with companies who want to be fair to all employees.
 These companies are looking to move away from hierarchical parking structures.
 They perceive first come, first serve to be the fairest solution.

 “This policy works for companies with a large supply of parking spaces which very rarely fill up.”